agsb/millifort-ARM/docs/Notes.md

 *STILL A BUNCH (NOT ORGANIZED) OF IDEAS*

+## ARM7

+    A ARM7 CPU have 16 32-bits registers, R13 is the stack pointer, R14 is the link pointer, R15 is the program pointer, and a CPSR condition register;

+    A native cell is 32-bits and instrucions have one or two cells, using 3 or 2 operands;

+    The linux raspberry uses EABI syscalls.

+## MillliForth

     Sectorforth and Milliforth was made for x86 and Z80 arch and uses full 16-bit registers.